pachadotdev/capybara/README.md

 The software heavily borrows from Gaure 20213 and Stammann 2018 works on the OLS and IWLS estimator with large k-way fixed effects (i.e., the Lfe and Alpaca packages).
-The differences are that Capybara uses an elementary approach and uses a minimal C++ code without parallelization, which achieves very good results considering its simplicity.
-I hope it is east to maintain.
+The differences are that Capybara uses an elementary approach and uses a very naive code without parallelization, which achieves very good results considering its simplicity.
+I hope it is easy to maintain.

 The summary tables are nothing like R’s default and borrow from the Broom package and Stata outputs.
 The default summary from this package